Bad Bunny Barcelona 2026 at Estadi Olímpic: Family Travel Guide for the Sold-Out Conejo Malo Show

 Shopping near the venue and in the city

 Bad Bunny is enormous in sneaker culture.
 The adidas Gazelle collab, the Crocs collab, the whole Caribbean-meets-streetwear aesthetic.
-Your kid is going to want to bring something home.
+Both kids wanted to bring something home.
 Barcelona is one of the better European cities for sneaker shopping outside of London or Paris.

 Sivasdescalzo on Carrer del Rec in El Born.
 The flagship of the Spanish sneaker game.
-Limited drops, the staff actually knows what they're doing, your kid can spend an hour here pretending she's not looking at the things she's looking at.
+Limited drops, the staff actually knows what they're doing, the kids can spend an hour here pretending they're not looking at the things they're looking at.
 They carry the Bad Bunny adidas collabs when they exist.
 Bring a card.
+Austin found a pair of Sambas he hadn't seen at home and Melissa caved.

 NSS Concept on Carrer de la Princesa.
 Smaller, more boutique, lifestyle-curated.
 Vintage Air Maxes and the kind of shoes a thirteen-year-old will treasure for a decade.

 The Passeig de Gràcia for the bigger brands.
-Massimo Dutti, Mango, Zara - all the Spanish fast-fashion houses at their best, with sizing that fits smaller European tween frames.
-Your daughter will leave with one Spanish-brand top she'll wear weekly for the rest of the year.
+Massimo Dutti, Mango, Zara - all the Spanish fast-fashion houses at their best, with sizing that fits smaller European teen frames.
+Lila left with one Spanish-brand top she's worn weekly since we got home.

 Casa Vives in El Born.
-Small leather goods, a tween-priced wallet that will outlast her phone.
+Small leather goods, a teen-priced wallet that will outlast their phones.

 El Born neighborhood in general.
 Independent designers, small jewelry studios, the kind of shopping where every object has a story.
 Don't try to do it on a schedule.
-Get lost on Carrer dels Banys Vells and let her wander.
+Let the kids get lost on Carrer dels Banys Vells and wander while you and your friend grab a glass of cava across the street.

 The concert-mom packing list

 The Estadi Olímpic enforces a clear-bag policy at major shows.
 The BAGAIL Clear Stadium Bag at 12 by 12 by 6 inches passes venue rules across virtually every European stadium I've taken kids to in the last three years.
-Buy two if you have a teen who'll want her own.
+Buy two if both teens want their own (we did - Lila and Austin both showed up with their stadium bags lined up like little customs officers).

 Bad Bunny shows are loud.
 Bass-forward, sub-heavy, the kind of low end that vibrates in your sternum.
-The Loop Experience 2 Earplugs are the only ones my niece kept in for the full show at Coachella last year.
-Two pairs - one for you, one for her.
+The Loop Experience 2 Earplugs are the only ones Lila kept in for an entire show last summer.
+Four pairs - one for each of us.
 They reduce volume cleanly without flattening the sound.
-Worth every cent.
+Worth every cent, and the kids will actually wear them because they don't look like grandma earplugs.

 Around the city, especially when you're not at a concert, the Travelon Anti-Theft Classic Crossbody is the lighter day option.
 Locking compartments, slash-proof body, the bag I take to the Boqueria specifically because the Boqueria is a pickpocket Olympics.

 The walk from the funicular down the hill after the show in May will be cool, especially on the Friday night which sometimes still feels like late spring rather than early summer.
-The ANLOKE Mylar Blankets in a ten-pack weigh nothing, and one wrapped around your tween while she shivers and recounts every song will save the night.
+The ANLOKE Mylar Blankets in a ten-pack weigh nothing, and one wrapped around each kid while they shiver and recount every song will save the night.

 Spanish outlets are standard European two-pin.
 The Anker EU Travel Adapter with USB-C ports covers Spain, France, Italy, and the rest of continental Europe in one tiny package.
-Two of them so the tween isn't sneaking yours.
+We brought four because between two moms and two teens, somebody is always charging something.

 Comfortable shoes are non-negotiable.
 The walk up Montjuïc, the cobbled streets of the Gothic Quarter, the eight to twelve miles a day Barcelona will demand.
 The Skechers Go Walk 7 Slip-Ins have done three Barcelona trips with me without a blister.
-Look enough like real sneakers that your kid won't be embarrassed.
+Look enough like real sneakers that the teens won't be embarrassed to walk next to you.

 Bonus mom angle: the photocard and lighter trades